2,000 fewer Ohioans filed new unemployment claims last week - NewsBreak

 COLUMBUS, Ohio (WCMH) — Nearly 2,000 fewer Ohioans filed for unemployment last week than in the week prior, keeping the state’s unemployment rate the lowest it’s been since 2019.

 During the week of Sunday, Aug.
 7 to Saturday, Aug.
 13, Ohioans filed 6,227 new unemployment claims, 1,664 fewer than the week before, according to data released Thursday by the Ohio Department of Job and Family Services.
-The 32,900 continued unemployment claims filed over the same week-long period are down, too, by about 700 claims.Sen.
-Brown announces $2 million grant for Ironton, Ohio
+The 32,900 continued unemployment claims filed over the same week-long period are down, too, by about 700 claims.Columbus demands Fort Rapids resort owners to clean up property, threatens hefty fine

-While the drop in both new and continued claims helped maintain Ohio’s 3.9% unemployment rate — the lowest it has been since May 2019 , JobsOhio said — the rate of workers without a job in the Buckeye State remains above the national 3.6% unemployment rate.
+While the drop in both new and continued claims helped maintain Ohio’s 3.9% unemployment rate — the lowest it has been since May 2019 — the rate of workers without a job in the Buckeye State remains above the national 3.6% unemployment rate.

 Ohio’s labor force participation rate in June, 62%, trails just a fraction of a percentage point behind the national labor force participation rate of 62.2, according to ODJFS.